bootlin/training-materials/slides/security-secure-boot-part-2/security-secure-boot-part-2.typ

   blocks of the data block size, and hashing them.

 - After `math.ceil(math.log(num_blocks, block_size/hash_size))`
-  iterations, we are left with one single hash: the #strong[root hash]
+  iterations, we are left with one single hash: the *root hash*

 - The tree can have maximum #ksym("DM_VERITY_MAX_LEVELS") (63 in
   6.18) levels